microsoft/azurelinux/toolkit/docs/building/building.md

 ## Overview

-The following documentation describes how to fully build CBL-Mariner end-to-end as well as advanced techniques for performing toolchain, package, or image builds.
+The following documentation describes how to fully build CBL-Mariner end-to-end, as well as advanced techniques for performing toolchain, package, or image builds.
 Full builds of CBL-Mariner _**are not**_ generally needed.
-All CBL-Mariner packages are built, signed, and released to an RPM repository at [packages.microsoft.com](https://packages.microsoft.com/cbl-mariner/2.0/prod/)
+All CBL-Mariner packages are built, signed, and released to an RPM repository at [packages.microsoft.com](https://packages.microsoft.com/cbl-mariner/2.0/prod/).

 If you simply want to test-drive CBL-Mariner, download and install the ISO (see: [readme.md](../../../README.md#iso)).

 If you want to experiment with CBL-Mariner, build custom images, or add packages in a more focused environment, refer to the tutorial in the [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials) repository.

-The CBL-Mariner build system consists of several phases and tools, but at a high-level, it can be viewed simply as 3 distinct build stages:
+The CBL-Mariner build system consists of several phases and tools, but at a high-level, it can be viewed simply as three distinct build stages:

 - **Toolchain:** This stage gets a set of toolchain RPM packages needed for future steps.
-It either downloads stable toolchain packages from our package server, or if configured, builds a bootstrap toolchain from scratch and then an official toolchain.
+It either downloads stable toolchain packages from our package server, or, if configured, builds a bootstrap toolchain from scratch and then an official toolchain.
 Building is highly scripted and serialized in this stage.
 The official toolchain produced is used in the subsequent package build stage.

 The toolchain packages are used to create a `chroot` environment which is free of influences from the host system.
 This chroot is used for parsing `.spec` files, building packages, and creating offline images.

 - **Package:** This stage uses the toolchain packages from the toolchain stage to build more RPM packages.
 Packages are built in parallel during this stage.

 - **Image:** This stage generates ISO, VHD, VHDX, container, etc. images from both the RPM packages built in the package stage, and packages already available in our package repos.
 The images are defined by configuration.json files.